nexocraft-graphicx/graphicx-io-example-client-mqtt-json-python/README.md

 ## Configure the software

-To adjust all necessary parameters in the configuration file simply use following command in the CLI of the Raspberry Pi:
+To adjust all necessary parameters in the configuration file simply use following command in the CLI:

 ```
-python3 config.py
+python3 scripts/create_or_update_config.py
 ```

 If python 3.4 or higher happens to be the default, this could also be just:

 ```
-python config.py
+python scripts/create_or_update_config.py
 ```

-The little script (config.py) will ask you for following parameters and adjusts the configuration file:
+The script will ask you for following parameters and adjusts the configuration file:

-- Tenant ID
+- Tenant ID (usually vod, but this is subject to be improved)
-- Device Identifier
+- Device Identifier (the external ID of your Device as currently saved in graphicx.io, alternatively its UUID in graphicx.io)
-- MQTT Broker Host
+- MQTT Broker Host (usually mqtt.graphicx.io, unless you would be told a different hostname and unless you'd use a VPN)
-- MQTT Broker Port
+- MQTT Broker Port (usually 8883, if you need a non-TLS port this can be arranged e.g. via a VPN)
 - MQTT username
 - MQTT password
-- MQTT Client ID
+- MQTT Client ID (usually a UUID)

-If you are not yet familiar with these parameters please read the [Quickstart Guide of graphicx.io](https://helpcenter.graphicx.io/en/support/solutions/79000057338).
+If you are not yet familiar how these parameters are defined or how to obtain their values in your case, please read the [Quickstart Guide of graphicx.io](https://helpcenter.graphicx.io/en/support/solutions/79000057338).
+The MQTT parameters are defined as per MQTT protocol.

-The MQTT Client ID is usually a unique ID per IoT Device in case there is only one MQTT Client on the Device.

-If use_led_matrix is the string 'true' or 'True' the program will draw an elegant X on the LED-Matrix.
-The color of the X depends on the current status.
-It is neutral during start of the program including initially connecting to the MQTT Broker.
-It is a highlight color during taking and sending measurements.
-It is yellow on exit due to an interrupt.
-It is red when there is a failure.

-Note: If the configuration file does not yet exist, it will be created.
-If it already exists, each current value will be presented and you will be asked if you want to keep or change it.
+Note: The script creates the file config_local.json which will be read by the main program.
+If the configuration file does not yet exist, it will be created.
+If it already exists, each current configuration parameter value will be presented and you will be asked if you want to keep or change it.

 ## Start to send MQTT messages with measurement data